Soil is the heart and soul of our planet. We can't live without it.

 As the charity that digs deeper to transform the way we eat, farm and care for our natural world, protecting soil health is at the very heart of what we do.

 One important way that you can learn more about soil is by looking after your own at home, whether on a windowsill, on an allotment, or in the garden.

 Your support as a member is of vital importance if we are to save our soils - together with your help, we can continue working with farmers, policymakers, and citizens to save our soil.

 We're out in the field with farmers, trialling new farming methods that can help improve their soils.

 2. Lobbying the government

-The methods to help save our soils that we suggest for farmers are used in organic systems.
-By encouraging all farmers to adopt organic principles we can take a positive step towards saving our soil.
+By encouraging farmers to transition towards agroecology, we can take a positive step towards saving our soil.

 We cannot meet net-zero targets whilst ignoring soil health.

 UK soils are eroding and depleting with soil biodiversity being damaged.

 This crisis can be turned into a solution.